namolnad/Finch/README.md

 - Git repo base url
 - Build number generation command

-To function properly, DiffFormatter requires at least a contributors list.
+To function properly, Finch requires at least a contributors list.

 ## File Type & Search Behavior
-DiffFormatter will start with a default configuration and will search several paths for configuration overrides.
-It expects a hidden `.diffformatter` directory which contains a `config.json` file placed in either the home, current or a custom directory.
-For instance, if you provide a custom path through an env variable, DiffFormatter will attempt to find a valid configuration file at: `$DIFF_FORMATTER_CONFIG/.diffformatter/config.json`.
+Finch will start with a default configuration and will search several paths for configuration overrides.
+It expects a hidden `.finch` directory which contains a `config.json` file placed in either the home, current or a custom directory.
+Alternatively, if you provide a custom path through an env variable, Finch will attempt to find a valid configuration file at the included path.

 The config search paths will be executed in the following mannger:
 - Env var
-  - DIFF_FORMATTER_CONFIG
+  - FINCH_CONFIG
 __OR__
 - Built in defaults overridden w/ waterfall technique
   - Home directory
-  - DiffFormatter's current directory
+  - Finch's current directory
   - --project-dir argument

 Any non-empty configuration variables included in the config file found in each step will overwrite the existing configuration.
 Empty or omitted config file components will be ignored.
 Configuration customization is not additive to the existing configuration.